Platform-OS/platformos-check/README.md

   -e PLATFORMOS_CHECK_DEBUG_LOG_FILE=$LOG_FILE \
    $IMAGE_NAME $@
 ```
 This script will automatically download the latest Docker image and initiate a language server.
 Visual Studio Code (VSC) manages this process automatically.
-However, you can run the script for verification if needed."
+However, you can run the script for verification if needed.

 #### Troubleshooting